programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 In sample 2, PHP uses `'Hello World'` as a normal text.
 But, PHP can work with HTML very well.
 They can be embedded each other.
 HTML is a markup language which creates web pages and applications.
 (To view the HTML of a website with your web browser, right click in a text area on the home page (or go to the top menu bar of your browser), and select “view page source”)

 So, let’s make a little change to try with HTML.
 Change `'Hello World'` into `'<b>Hello World</b>'`, and save the file.
 Now, refresh the same page on the browser (click “reload current page” button).
 It is a good idea to get used to frequently reload/refresh a web page, when developing a website.
 The change you made with HTML may not be visible, until the page is refreshed.
-What’s happened?

-`“Hello World”` should become in bold.
+`“Hello World”` should now become in bold.
 This is because HTML code `<b></b>` makes the texts, sandwiched by the enclosing tags, bold.
 HTML basically adds an annotation to the content in-between (`<b>` means bold).

 Be careful that most HTML tags need to have an opening tag (`<b>`) and a closing tag (`</b>`).
 If you mistype or omit them, web browser may not be able to display information properly.
 In programming in general, you may need to be patient and be precise.
 Computer may not understand your requests, if you mistype or forget something.
-So, look at your code very carefully!
+So, look at your code very carefully.
 HTML takes care of many things of a website, but in this case, it defines the display format on the browser.

 ## HTML images and links
 Before moving on to APIs, we would like to do an exercise to create a simple website with some basic HTML and PHP coding.
 The first exciting stuff is to display an image on a PHP web page.
 Modify sample 2 as follows and save it.
 Be aware that the first line has changed slightly, adding `<br>` at the end.
-Do you see a nice image?
-Fantastic!

 **Sample 3**
 ```